-- (Ephesians 2:19-22) - “Hence, then— ||No longer|| are ye strangers and sojourners, but ye are fellow-citizens of the saints, and members of the household of God,— Having been built up on the foundation of the apostles and prophets, There being |for chief corner stone| ||Jesus Christ himself in whom an entire building, in process of being fitly joined together and growing into a holy shrine in [the] Lord; |In whom| ||ye also|| are being builded together, into a habitation of God in Spirit.” ~ [Text of the passage from The Emphasized Bible].
+- (Ephesians 2:19-22) - “Hence, then, no longer are you strangers and sojourners, but you are fellow citizens of the saints, and members of the household of God, having been built upon the foundation of the apostles and prophets, there being for chief cornerstone Jesus Christ himself in whom an entire building is in the process of being fitly joined together and growing into a holy sanctuary in the Lord; in whom you also are being built together into a habitation of God in the Spirit.”

-And in Ephesians, not only is the language metaphorical, but Paul mixes his metaphors.
-The church DOES NOT consist of men who are made of stones or goatskins.
-And tents and stone buildings do not “grow,” at least, not organically.
+In Ephesians, not only is the language metaphorical, but Paul mixes his metaphors.
+The Assembly DOES NOT consist of men who are made of stones or goatskins.
+Tents and stone buildings do not “grow,” at least, not organically.

 THE SANCTUARY IS HOLY

 - “But the man that shall be unclean, and shall not purify himself, that soul shall be cut off from the midst of the assembly because he has defiled the sanctuary of Yahweh.”

 - “And what concord has Christ with Belial, or what portion has a believer with an unbeliever?
 And what agreement has the sanctuary of God with idols?
 For we are a sanctuary of the living God; even as God said, I will dwell in them, and I will walk in them; and I will be their God, and they shall be my people.” – (2 Corinthians 6:15-17).

-- (Leviticus 26:11-12) - “And I will set my habitation in your midst,— And my soul shall not abhor you; But I will walk to and fro in your midst, And will be unto you a God, And ||ye|| shall be unto me a people.”
+- (Leviticus 26:11-12) - “And I will set my habitation in your midst, and my soul shall not abhor you, But I will walk to and fro in your midst, and will be unto you a God, and you shall be unto me a people.”

-- (Jeremiah 31:33) - “For this is the covenant which I will solemnize with the house of Israel after those days Declareth Yahweh, I will put my law within them, Yea, on their heart will I write it,— So will I become their God, And ||they|| shall become my people.”
+- (Jeremiah 31:33) - “For this is the covenant which I will solemnize with the house of Israel after those days, declares Yahweh, I will put my law within them, Yea, on their heart will I write it.
+Thus will I become their God, and they shall become my people.”